-All students enrolled in the course must complete all of the assigned problem sets (30% of final grade).
-Problem sets are due the Tuesday after they are assigned and must be uploaded to Canvas before the start of class on the day that they are due.
+All students enrolled in the course must complete all of the assigned lab exercises (30% of final grade).
+Lab exercises are due the Tuesday after they are assigned and must be uploaded to Canvas before the start of class on the day that they are due.

-The specific outputs of each problem set will be specified with each exercise, and will include some combination of data and reflection on the utility of those data and the process of producing them.
-Problem sets will generally emphasize questions rather than methods, and your answers should employ methods to address questions, rather than simply demonstrating methodological competence.
+The specific outputs of each lab exercise will be specified with each exercise, and will include some combination of data and reflection on the utility of those data and the process of producing them.
+Lab exercises will generally emphasize questions rather than methods, and your answers should employ methods to address questions, rather than simply demonstrating methodological competence.
 You should strive to be clear about what procedures you have used, what the results demonstrate, and what you conclude.
+Results (maps, screen captures, text) should be combined into a single .pdf that presents annotated results.

-Note: All students are invited, for any problem set, to instead use their own data and address their own questions, in which case a brief statement (1⁄2 page maximum), explaining which data are used and how they are analogous to the assigned problem set, should accompany the assignment.
+Note: All students are invited, for any lab exercise, to instead use their own data and address their own questions, in which case a brief statement ($\frac{1}{2}$ page maximum), explaining which data are used and how they are analogous to the assigned lab exercise, should accompany the assignment.